kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ### Creating a kubernetes secret to access our registry

-If we install the gitlqb runner in the next step, we'll need a kubernetes secret that will be able to pull from our private registry in gitlab.
+If we install the Gitlab runner in the next step, we'll need a kubernetes secret to be able to pull from our private registry in gitlab.
 Go to https://gitlab.com/profile/personal_access_tokens and create an access token to access the gitlab registry.
-Scopes: appi, read_registry.
+Scopes: api, read_registry.

 Then create a file at `~/.docker/docker-registry.json` with the credentials for the access token: